osmantuzcu2/movie_tracker/README.md

 ## Dependencies
-  flutter_bloc: for state management
+  flutter_bloc: for state management,
-  retrofit: for structure
+  retrofit: for structure,
-  dio:  http client
+  dio:  http client,
-  built_value: retrofit dependecy
+  built_value: retrofit dependecy,
-  json_annotation: for json serialization
+  json_annotation: for json serialization,
-  get: for routes
+  get: for routes,
   flutter_svg: for svg pictures

 ## Folder Structure
 Each module has a View, State, Controller, ApiClient dart file.This way, you don't have to navigate much outside of the folder you're working in.